myobie/nathanherald.com/content/posts/links/gpt4/index.md

 When large multimodal models can ace any exam, when they can offer very good advice for most problems a person might face, **the definition of expertise will need to change.**

 Would you want to hire a human who got a B throughout their university time and is a “expert”, or would you want to hire a human who didn’t go to university and has a large model sidekick to guide them?
 Who would really be the expert?
 Even if the “traditional expert” also had a large model sidekick to help them, how much more of an expert are they really?
+Will the delta be that large?

 Expertise might end up being not that important.
 Instead, it feels like what will be important will be things which are: _[manual][].[^1]_